 The SERP is a non-qualified, defined benefit plan maintained to provide eligible executives with additional retirement benefits.
-The SERP was closed to new participants after December 31, 2009; therefore, Mr. McInerney was not eligible for the SERP when he joined the company in 2013.
+The SERP was closed to new participants after December 31, 2009; therefore, neither Mr. McInerney in 2013, nor Ms. Harrison in 2017, were eligible to participate in the SERP when they joined the company.
 The annual SERP benefit is a life annuity equal to a fixed percentage multiplied by the participant's years of benefit service, and the participant's average annual compensation (based on the highest consecutive 36-month period within the last 120-month period prior to separation from service) with the result not to exceed 40% of the participant's average annual compensation.
 Benefit service is defined as service since the plan's inception date (September 27, 2005) or date of SERP participation, whichever is later.
 The SERP benefit is then reduced by the value of the participant's account balance under the Retirement Account Feature of our Retirement and Savings Plan as converted to an annual annuity.
 Compensation for SERP purposes generally includes only base salary and annual cash incentive (each whether or not deferred).